Smoke-free apartment buildings are becoming the wave

 smoke-free.
 Both of these Fact Sheets address the key concerns that apartment

-owners and managers have about adopting smoke-free policies for their
+owners and managers have about adopting smoke-free policies for their buildings.

-trade shows or at meetings or can be used in mailings.
+shows or at meetings or can be used in mailings.
 One Fact Sheet is titled

 "Is there a Market for Smokefree Housing?" and is for any apartment